czcorpus/ictools/README.md

 ### build helper script

 *Ictools* are written to work directly with [Manatee-open](https://nlp.fi.muni.cz/trac/noske) library which itself is written in C++.
 This makes the build process a little more complicated then just `go get ...` or `go build`.
-To be able to build *ictools* you must have:

-* *Manatee-open* binaries installed anywhere on your system, ideally with Python API wrapper (which is created by default),
-* *Manatee-open* sources.

 *Ictools* come with a simple *build* script (written in Python 2) which is able to handle all the details for you.
 In the best scenario, the script requires only Manatee-open version you are building against.
 It tries to